 Stephen Ministry Helps Provide Christian Care

 To increase Saint Patrick Catholic Church’s ability to provide this critical pastoral care, our Pastoral and Finance Councils adopted a highly successful, ecumenical pastoral care model called Stephen Ministry in early 2016.
 Stephen Ministry equips lay parishioners to provide one-to-one Christian care to people in our parish and community who are experiencing difficulties in their lives.
 The program equips God’s people for ministry by providing 50-65 hours of training and ongoing support.

-The first step was to send two lay leaders to learn the Stephen Series system for pastoral care so that they can establish and maintain Stephen Ministry in our parish while teaming with existing ministries.
+The first step was to send two lay leaders to learn the Stephen Series system for pastoral care so that they could establish and maintain Stephen Ministry in our parish while teaming with existing ministries.
 Anne Chambers and Penny Melton represented Saint Patrick Catholic Church at a mid-April 2016 conference in St. Louis, Missouri.
 They returned with the tools needed to direct the training of Stephen Ministers.
 The parish prayed for travel mercies and a fruitful outcome for our parish.
 The first cohort of Stephen Ministers were trained starting August 2016 through the end of February 2017.
 The Stephen Ministers were commissioned and started to take care receivers in March 2017.